2023 Solar Incentives Guide for Muscoy, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar panels.
-These might be offered by your local utility company, your state or your county.
-The cash back that you get from the rebates is normally applied before tax credits are calculated.
+- Rebates: A solar rebate is a partial refund after the purchase of your solar system.
+Rebates may be offered by your local utility company, your county or your state.
+The rebates are usually applied before calculating tax credits.

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum claim amount.

-Your local Muscoy solar panel installer can offer more information about the ITC and how it applies to your situation.
+Your local Muscoy solar panel installer can provide more information about the ITC and how it might apply to your situation.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
 The Clean Energy Credit is valid until 2035.
-Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit; the amount will be decreased slightly on a yearly basis until the current program ends.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
+The amount will decrease slightly on a yearly basis until the current program ends.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives